1. Wright Brothers Memorial

 Kill Devil Hills Map It

 A must-see for garden lovers, the Outer Banks Arboretum and Teaching Garden is a quietly secluded location that serves as a perfect venue for newcomers to discover all the flora and fauna that makes this region of the Eastern Seaboard completely distinctive.
-Comprising of a small brick pathway that winds through a number of different "gardens" that showcase different components of the varied Outer Banks ecosystems, this landmark is relatively deserted and unexplored, but nonetheless impressive for its varied collection of trees, flowers, and local critters that adorn the vast and gorgeous landscape.
+Comprising of a small brick pathway that winds through a number of different "gardens" that showcase different components of the varied Outer Banks ecosystems, this landmark is relatively deserted and unexplored, but nonetheless impressive for its varied collection of trees, flowers, and local critters that adorn the gorgeous landscape.
 Late spring is an ideal time to visit this spot, as the garden is often cluttered with local butterflies which take advantage of the warm weather blooms.
 Open to the public daily and year-round, a visit to the Outer Banks Arboretum and Teaching Garden is a great way for nature lovers to get their feet wet in the natural Outer Banks scene, which is found just yards away from the big name beach attractions.

 6. Beach Bites and Fine Dining

 Kill Devil Hills and Kitty Hawk have one of the largest concentrations of local restaurants in the Outer Banks, making these neighboring destinations a food lover's paradise.
 With many of the local eateries locally and even nationally famous landmarks, (including a handful of local establishments which were recently featured in Food Network's "Diners, Drive-ins and Dives" in 2013), visitors to this stretch of the Outer Banks will definitely want to bring along a big appetite to take it all in.
-Some local restaurants like The Black Pelican in Kitty Hawk combine history with great grub, as this oceanfront restaurant is located within a historic, and re-purposed Coast Guard Station, while others, like the Ocean Boulevard Bistro or the Kill Devil Grill, are simply known for incredible food in a tasteful but altogether beachy atmosphere.
+Some local restaurants like The Black Pelican in Kitty Hawk combine history with great food, as this oceanfront restaurant is located within a historic, and re-purposed Coast Guard Station, while others, like the Ocean Boulevard Bistro or the Kill Devil Grill, are simply known for incredible food in a tasteful but altogether beachy atmosphere.
 There are plenty of BBQ joints and seafood shacks for a quick bite that's a little more casual, as well as a high concentration of nationally familiar chain and fast food restaurants.
 Essentially, for a great meal that can easily range from salty hot dogs and fries to fine coastal cuisine, the twin towns of Kitty Hawk and Kill Devil Hills are hard to top on the Outer Banks.

 7. Shopping

 For many central Outer Banks vacationers, Kitty Hawk and Kill Devil Hills are the places to go for great bargain buys and all the beach necessities an active family needs for a great vacation on the seashore.
-The region is home to several large national chains, including the Outer Banks' only Wal-Mart, Belk's, Home Depot and Lowes, as well as a bevy of shoreside shops that specialize in cheap but plentiful beach gear for a full day on the sand.
-Avid shoppers on the hunt for something a little more unique will want to check out the small shopping plazas as well, which can be found close to the Wright Memorial Brighe and along the beach road, for an abundance of surf shops, art galleries, and gift shops that specialize in all things uniquely Outer Banks.
+The region is home to several large national chains, including the Outer Banks' only Wal-Mart, Home Depot, and Lowes, as well as a bevy of shoreside shops that specialize in cheap but plentiful beach gear for a full day on the sand.
+Avid shoppers on the hunt for something a little more unique will want to check out the small shopping plazas as well, which can be found close to the Wright Memorial Bridge and along the beach road, for an abundance of surf shops, art galleries, and gift shops that specialize in all things uniquely Outer Banks.
 With a boatload of shopping options that are both convenient and varied, Kitty Hawk and Kill Devil Hills visitors will have no trouble finding some great bargains, and some unique little treasures, to take back home.

 8. Golfing